-- 1. Be familiar with both the theoretical and practical aspects of computing with images. - 2.
-Have described the foundation of image formation, measurement, and analysis. - 3.
-Understand the geometric relationships between 2D images and the 3D world. - 4.
-Grasp the principles of state-of-the-art deep neural networks.
+- 1. To be familiar with both the theoretical and practical aspects of computing with images. - 2.
+To have described the foundation of image formation, measurement, and analysis. - 3.
+To understand the geometric relationships between 2D images and the 3D world. - 4.
+To grasp the principles of state-of-the-art deep neural networks.

 - 1. Developed the practical skills necessary to build computer vision applications. - 2.
-To have gained exposure to object and scene recognition and categorization from images. - 3.
+Have gained exposure to object and scene recognition and categorization from images. - 3.
 Understand different techniques used for edge detections and corner detection. - 4.
-Understanding the concept of pattern analysis and data processing. - 5.
-Develop and learning the classifiers and distinct models.
+Understand the concept of pattern analysis and data processing. - 5.
+Develop and learn the classifiers and distinct models. - 6.
+Implement the geometric relationships between 2D images and the 3D world.